swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

   }
 }

-If you use a class as a test suite, it must be declared `final`.
+- Note: If you use a class as a test suite, subclasses do not inherit any test functions or child test suites contained in that class.

 For more information about suites and how to declare and customize them, see
 <doc:OrganizingTests>.